Rudolf Adamkovič Personal site

 Intuit

-These are the hardest problems in NP because:
+These are quantitatively hardest problems in NP because:

-1. By definition, all NP problems reduce to these.
+1. By definition, all NP problems reduce to them.

 2. So, they are at least as hard as every problem in NP.